 For the letter “n”, the tongue needs to touch the alveolar ridge or hard palate, while blowing air from your nose.
 You can have a little game to see who is blowing more air through the nose, while pronouncing the sound of letter “n”.

 Bilabial consonants: p, b & m

 In a bilabial consonant, the lower and upper lips approach or touch each other when making the sound.
-In this group, “b” and “p” are pretty alike; to pronounce them your little one will need to close his lips and then release the air by opening them.
+In this group, “b” and “p” are pretty alike; to pronounce them your little one will need to close their lips and then release the air by opening them.
 As it happens with “t” and “d”, your vocal cords will vibrate only with letter “b”, so in this case you can repeat the throat exercise, to help your kid identify the difference.

-For letter “m”, close your lips and blow air from your nose simultaneously.
+For the letter “m”, close your lips and blow air from your nose simultaneously.
 Explain to your little one that the most common error when pronouncing “m” is not closing the lips.
 You can repeat the air blowing exercise used for “n”.

 You can also implement “yeah” as a celebration.
-When something very exciting happens you can both scream “yeah” while holding your arms up in the air; this can even become your little tradition.
+When something very exciting happens you can both scream “yeah!” while holding your arms up in the air; this can even become your little tradition!

 Velar consonants: k & g